 Inorganic Chemistry, 10th Grade.
 Investigations begin with the transformations of copper between metal, salt or oxide.
 Students devise their own analytical process to identify some metallic ions in an unknown solution.
 The difference between a metal and its metallic ion is strongly emphasized.
 Students observe reactions between metals and different ions, make a hypothesis, and are asked to devise and perform experiments that will allow them to check the validity of the hypothesis.
 From there they arrange metals in a reactivity list.
 Hydrogen is then added to the reactivity list.
 Students create a zinc etching and make a print, creating their own pigments for use as tempera paint, and study alternative photographic processes.

-Periodic Table, 11th Grade.
-Students gain familiarity with the most common elements and create their own periodic table using cards, in the way Mendeleev.
+The Periodic Table, 11th Grade.
+Students gain familiarity with the most common elements and create their own periodic table using cards.
 Students experiment with one element and create a web-page showing its “personality.”
 Students are asked: how do we know that atoms exist, and how do we know that the formula for water is H2O?
 They are exposed to the struggle of early chemists, from Alchemists to Proust, Dalton to Gay Lussac and Mendeleev, to name a few.
 Explorations include the atomic number, moles, amounts of substance, and chemical formulae.
 They further explore the modern atomic model, recognize the power of Mendeleev's periodic table, and understand how well the atomic model and the table fit together.
 They learn the logic behind the formation of simple ions and molecules (ionic, simple, double and triple covalent bonds).

-Inorganic Chemistry, 12th Grade.
+Biochemistry, 12th Grade.
 Study in this block prepares students for an independent project during which they will perform the extraction of the essential oil of their choice, the synthesis of one of its components (preferably an ester), and the comparison of the oil and their synthetic ester by thin layer chromatography.
 Students document their project on a web-page, and perform the following labs: esterification of linalool and acetic acid to prepare linalyl acetate; extraction and purification of the ester and calculation of the yield; discovery of the two stereoisomers of limonene and of the asymmetric carbon; synthesis of aspirin from salicylic acid and acetic anhydride; and applying a thin layer chromatography of store-bought aspirin, lab-made aspirin and salicylic acid.
 Polymers are introduced through the synthesis of nylon.

 Thermodynamics, 9th Grade.
 High School Physics begins with exploration of how a toaster works.
 Further studies of the effects of heating and cooling continues on solids, liquids, and gases, and on the working of various kinds of thermostats and thermometers.
 Macroscopic meaning of temperature is investigated and related to the sensations of warmth and cold.
 The concept of absolute temperature is introduced and the Celsius and Fahrenheit scales are related to each other and to the Kelvin scale.
 The concept of specific heat is derived from experimentation and used to compare and contrast the ideas of heat and temperature.
 Demonstrations help to differentiate the processes of heating and cooling from the concept of temperature, and open the door for future investigations on the nature of heat.